ciwg/workshop-2024-10-01-double-auctions/README.md

   - Also known as a "bid" or "buy"
   - We'll use "bid" in this presentation.
 - **Sell Limit Order**: Sets the minimum price at which you're willing to sell.
-  - Also known as an "ask", "offer", or "sell"
+  - Also known as an "ask," "offer," or "sell"
   - We'll use "ask" in this presentation.

 ---